AZ MUSEUM

 «ANATOLY ZVEREV

-Zverev's virtuoso illustrations to five Andersen fairy tales
+ILLUSTRATES ANDERSEN'S FAIRY TALES» Zverev's virtuoso illustrations to five Andersen fairy tales

 (The Nightingale, The King's New Dress, The Swineherd, The Mermaid and Wild Geese).
+According to leading specialists, these drawings number among the best illustrations that have ever been made to Andersen's work. |

 LUCIUS APULEIUS,

-Zverev's illustrations to this erotic and mystic work of antiquity that has attracted virtually all 20th-century artists are provocative, elegant, profound and complex.
+«METAMORPHOSES OR THE GOLDEN ASS» Zverev's illustrations to this erotic and mystic work of antiquity that has attracted virtually all 20th-century artists are provocative, elegant, profound and complex.
 In the comparison with the numerous Metamorphoses of Western modernists, Zverev comes out a clear winner.

 Zverev made thousands of self-portraits over his entire life up until his very last days.
 Taken together, they constitute the biography and confession of a 20th-century artist that is comparable with the greatest works in this genre by Rembrandt and Van Gogh.